Clarkson's Farm: Impact

-Clarkson faced a severe backlash from the people of Chadlington over the opening of the farm shop, which resulted in a 3 mi traffic jam and necessitated the attendance of the police to handle the disruption in traffic.
+The popularity of Clarkson's Farm led to large number of visitors to the farm shop opened by Clarkson, which resulted in a 3 mi traffic jam and necessitated the attendance of the police to handle the disruption in traffic.
+As a result, Clarkson faced a strong backlash from the people of Chadlington.
 Later that day he took to Twitter, writing: "People of Chadlington.
 I’m truly sorry about the traffic around our farm shop last weekend.
 We are doing everything we can to improve the situation".